Zitric/JG-camper-van/src/pages/index.md

       supercómoda de conducir y para vivir en ella una temporada.
 ---

 Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities